pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Business Terms/Business_terms_upload.md

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-28.png)

-Open Task inbox from the CP4D menu on top-left
+Open 'Task inbox' from the CP4D menu on top-left

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-30.png)

-From the task list on the 'Open' tab select 'Publish Classifications' task, review details about import and press Publish button on the right.
+From the task list on the 'Open' tab select 'Publish Classifications' task, review details about import and press 'Publish' button on the right.

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-31.png)

 When doing publish you may want to leave some comments of the approval.
 This is optional.
+Press 'Publish'.

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-34.png)